Pytest & CI

 Frequently Asked Questions

-Can I safely share fixtures across completely unrelated monorepo packages?
+Can I safely share fixtures across unrelated monorepo packages?
 Yes, but only through a centralized tests/shared/ directory referenced via pytest_plugins in each package's conftest.py.
-Avoid placing shared fixtures in the root conftest.py unless they are truly global.
-Use explicit imports or plugin registration to maintain traceability and prevent implicit scope leakage.
+Avoid placing shared fixtures in the root conftest.py unless they are truly global, and use plugin registration rather than import statements so resolution stays traceable.

-Why does pytest ignore my root conftest.py when running tests from a subdirectory?
-Pytest only loads conftest.py files that are ancestors of the collected test files.
-If you run `pytest services/auth/tests
+Why does pytest ignore my root conftest.py when running from a subdirectory?
+Pytest only loads conftest.py files that are directory ancestors of the collected test files plus the rootdir's conftest.
+If you invoke pytest from inside a package, set rootdir explicitly or add a pyproject.toml at the monorepo root so the upward traversal reaches the shared conftest.